How to keep your home cool AND reduce your energy costs

 If you are building or renovating choose good sized windows that open to let the air move freely into and out of the house instead of ones with restricted or no opening.

 Good Quality Air-Conditioning

 Look for a system that allows you to control different rooms/sections of the house separately as well as set a timer to help reduce overall useage and energy costs.

 Window Roller Shutters

 Did you know that most of the sun’s heat enters the home through the glass of your windows?
 Roller Shutters are the best option to help stop the heat getting into the house in the first place.
 They are injected with an insulating material that is able to block the transfer of heat by up to 90%!!
 This also has the added benefit of saving you 30-40% on your air-conditioning bills.

 With their ability to block out even the brightest morning sun, up to 50% of outside noise, provide complete window security as well as increasing the overall value of your property, OzShut Roller Shutters are a smart investment for any home.

-Interested to learn more?
-During an in home appointment we can show you the product in more detail, measure the windows you might be interested in & help you custom design the style of Roller Shutters that best suits your needs and budget.
+During an in home appointment we can show you exactly how Roller Shutters block out light, measure the windows you might be interested in & help you custom design the style of Roller Shutters that best suits your needs and budget.